Updated April 17, 2023

 printf("This is a printed program");

 For pure beginners, this is the easiest it can get.

-But however, since we are talking about computers, for a computer this is hard to understand.
-So in order to make this sensible to computers and run a program created with a high-level language, it must be compiled into machine language.
+But however, since we are talking about computers, this is hard to understand for a computer.
+So in order to make this sensible for computers and run a program created with a high-level language, it must be compiled into machine language.

 Image Source: github.com